danigrb/neuro-rs/README.md

 ### Setting Up Tarpaulin

-To use Tarpaulin in this template:
+To use Tarpaulin in this project:

 1. Ensure you have Rust and Cargo installed.
 2. Install Tarpaulin by running `cargo install cargo-tarpaulin`.